ritikapati/webdev-workshop/README.md

   <img style="width:300px;max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/42a3c3b2e66146bba8fd3499cc440cf5-with-play.gif">
 </a>

 The web development workshop is broken down into 3 parts with instructions and starter code contained in a git branch.
-For each part you need to,
-- switch to the branch in Gitpod
-- create a new branch for your work (a good convention for naming your working branch is to use your GitHub username followed by the part you are working on, for example renzil/part1-html)
-- read and follow the instructions in the README of that branch
+For each part you need to switch to the branch in Gitpod and follow the instructions in the README of that branch.

 At any point of time if you want to return back to this document, switch to the "main" branch.